Differences with pylsl๐

 , the memory re-allocation step

-described abvove is skipped, yielding similar performance to mne_lsl.lsl
+described above is skipped, yielding better performance than mne_lsl.lsl

 based streams.
 Follow